mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 :::caution
 Once the merge is confirmed, the content from the editor on the _right_ is taken as correct configuration and injected into your local configuration.

-Please note that **you'll have to approve all changes coming from the remote configuration**, otherwise you may lose some changes.
+Please note that **you will have to approve all the changes coming from the remote configuration**, otherwise you may lose some changes.
 :::

 After the merge process is completed with success, press the _Continue Editing_ button in the feedback modal